 So if you’re shooting subjects extremely close to the lens, the Fujinon 23mm f2 will actually give you shallower depth.

 I can’t really get these lenses to flare with any significance.
 The Fujinon 23mm f1.4 has a Multi-Layer HT-EBC lens coating while the Fujinon 23mm f2 has a Super EBC coating.

 While I’m sure there is some chemist that works at Fujifilm that could tell you the difference between these two, in real world shooting I’m definitely not seeing one.

-I’ve noticed you can get away with dropping these f2 Fujinon lenses on concrete from waist-high without any terrible consequences.
-While I don’t recommend doing that, accidents happen, especially to me.
+I’ve dropped my 23mm f2 Fujinon lens on concrete from waist-high without any terrible consequences.
+While I don’t recommend doing that, accidents happen.
 If you drop your 23mm f1.4 from waist-high while it’s in a backpack, like you open the back of your SUV and your backpack falls out with your lens somewhere inside . . . expect the worst.

 Fuji 23mm f1.4 vs 23mm f2 | Bottom Line